Lalo-B/tech-comparison/Notes-readme.md

 1. The API logout route will be hit with a request.
 2. The API logout handler will remove the JWT cookie set by the login or signup API routes and return a JSON success message.

+user auth middlewares!

+we added a jwt cookie sending mwfunction that takes the user and uses the jwt package to create a new token and send the token with the propper settings for the cookie then we add the restore user middleware fucntion that uses the jwt cookie to restore the user by parsing the payload of the jwt. this will be connected to the api router so that each route handler will check if there is a user last auth middle ware is for requiring a session user.